Watch the video on 'Revocable vs. Irrevocable Trust Advantages'

-Here we examine the differences of revocable trusts vs irrevocable trusts.
+Here we examine the differences of revocable vs. irrevocable trust advantages.
 If you reposition (transfer) your assets through the use of an IRREVOCABLE TRUST, you will no longer own them.
 If you don’t own assets, no one will want to sue you; no one will want to track your spending habits; no one will call you to interrupt your dinner.
 You don’t have to go offshore.
 US Laws, US courts will defend and support your asset protection system.
-These laws have been defined by numerous court cases, over and over, right up to the Supreme Court.
+These laws have been defined by thousands of court cases, over and over, right up to the Supreme Court.
+Hence, our analysis, based on court cases, revocable vs. irrevocable trust advantages.
 You must however, give-up control over your assets to a true independent trustee.

 Legitimate repositioning (transfer) of assets from you to an irrevocable trust is perfectly legal.
 The fact is, if your assets are owned by a subchapter S. Corporation or a Limited Liability Company and in turn the shares of the Sub S or membership units of the LLC are owned by an irrevocable trust, it’s the fortress of US Asset Protection.
 The ultimate asset protection device is the use of an offshore asset protection trust.

 The following financial grid explains the major differences between revocable vs. irrevocable trusts:

 ||ABSOLUTELY NO Asset Protection.
 NONE.
 The Grantor, The Trustee, and the Beneficiary are generally the same person.
 The Grantor did not give-up control of the asset(s).

 ||YES.
 The Grantor no longer owns the assets.
 Assets have been transferred to the INDEPENDENT Trustee who has a fiduciary duty to manage the assets for the benefit of all beneficiaries, which may include the Grantor.